 - Take a trip.
 A physical change in your environment can help to foster different experiences and ideas.
 You don’t need to travel far — go on a camping trip, book an Airbnb in your own hometown, or go on a retreat!

 - Join online communities.
 There are many online communities for just about every interest.
 Go on Facebook, LinkedIn, Twitter and look for people who share similar interests.
-If you’re interested in joining a community of Mindful Lawyers, you can complete this short survey and we’ll be in touch!
+If you’re interested in joining a community of Mindful Lawyers, click here.
 We’ll be exploring the intersection of meaning, mindfulness and creativity.